What is Red Soil?

-Red soil is considered to be a soil that generally develops in warm temperature and moist climate.
+Red soil is considered to be soil that generally develops in warm temperatures and moist climates.
 They are developed under deciduous conditions and are generally found in mixed forests.
 They have thin organic and mineral layers overlying a yellowish-brown leached layer which can be seen resting on an illuvial red layer.
 Red soils are generally formed from sedimentary rocks which are rich in iron.
 These soils are not suitable for cultivating because they are low in nutrients, making them poor growing soil.
 We learn more about red soil on this page.

 Types of Red Soil

 Red soil for plants is available in various types.
 Let's discuss some of these soils:-

 Red clay soil is commonly known as Ultisols.
 They come under the twelve soil orders, which were introduced by the United States Department of Agriculture Soil Taxonomy.
 These are considered to be mineral soils that do not have any calcareous material present in them.
 These soils have 10% less weatherable minerals in the extremely top layer and also have a saturation base of less than 35% throughout the soil.
 You can find ultisols in tropical regions that experience humid temperatures.
 They are found in regions such as Africa, Asia, and South America.

 According to researchers, this red loam soil is formed by the decomposition of granite, gneiss charnockite, and diorite rocks.
 These soils are found to be cloddy, porous, and deficient in concretionary materials.
 These soils don't have enough nitrogen, phosphorus, and various organic materials.
 These soils contain a sufficient amount of potash.
 Red sandy loam soil is not good for agriculture because they are not that fertile.
 These soils are mainly found in Andhra Pradesh, Telangana, Karnataka, Eastern Tamil Nadu, Orissa, Jharkhand, Madhya Pradesh, and many other states.

 Red Laterite Soil